 Nadeen Yanes and Jessica Guerin '13

 “After I visited the campus a few times, I realized that Randolph-Macon College

 is nothing that I thought I wanted at first but everything I needed.
 I thought I

 campus tour, I knew I wanted to be a Yellow Jacket.”

-minor, recently completed a January Term (
+minor, recently completed a January Term (J-term)

-at ABC/WRIC TV8 in Richmond,
+internship at ABC/WRIC TV8 in Richmond,

 Under the guidance of Nadeen Yanes, a video journalist at WRIC, Guerin attended

 “It was a great opportunity to work on my filming and camera skills,” says Guerin.